-Google’s previous User ID solution had a substantial limitation: the ability to analyze only those who created a Google account and browsed while logged in.
-But Google’s new cross device measurement means accuracy no longer depends on whether or not a user is logged in.
+Google’s previous User ID solution had a major limitation: the ability to analyze only users who created a Google account and browsed while logged in.
+But Google’s new cross-device measurement means accuracy no longer depends on whether or not a user is logged in.

 What’s the value proposition?

 With cross-device conversion reporting in place, brands can not only take action based on steps within the customer journey, they can also collapse cookie stacks into individual users and understand trued conversions based on device contribution.